-Now, remember the case or pouch that you use to store your just-used straw?
-It needs to be cleaned as well.
+If you use a case or pouch to store your frequently used straw, it needs to be cleaned as well.
 The case traps the bacteria and moisture in a dark, warm place making the case the perfect breeding ground for germs and even mold.
 At least weekly, toss the pouch in the washer.
 Wash a hard case in hot soapy water or wipe down the inside of the case with a disinfecting wipe.

 How to Clean Water Bottles

-Most water bottles are easier to keep clean because they can go right into the dishwasher (always check manufacturer's instructions).
-Even if they never contain anything except water, they can still harbor dangerous bacteria in the moisture that is trapped.
-Ideally, bottles should be thoroughly cleaned after every use; but definitely every couple of days.
+Most water bottles are easier than straws to keep clean because they can go right into the dishwasher (always check manufacturer's instructions).
+Even if the bottle is only used for water, it can still harbor dangerous bacteria in the moisture that is trapped.
+Ideally, bottles should be thoroughly cleaned after every use; but absolutely wash them every couple of days.
 At the very least, take the lid off between uses so the bottle has time to breathe and dry out.

 Whether you have a glass, stainless steel or hard plastic bottle, the clean-up is the same.
-Use very hot, soapy water and a bottle brush to reach every interior surface.
+Use a bottle brush and the hot, soapy water to reach every interior surface.
 Pay particular attention to the neck of the bottle.
-The hot water and dishwashing liquid will help remove oils and grime from your hands from the exterior as well.
+The hot water and dishwashing liquid will help remove oils and grime accumulated from your hands from the exterior as well.

 If you have a bottle with a straw or pop-up sports cap, these need extra attention.
 Run a small bottle brush or pipe cleaner through the straw to thoroughly clean the interior.

-Rinse all components well and allow them to air dry in a dish drainer.
+Rinse all components well with warm water and allow them to air dry in a dish drainer.

-Hot water and soap are great but they won't kill every type of bacteria.
-Once a week, you should disinfect the bottle to remove all bacteria and fungi spores.
-After washing, you can use either chlorine bleach or distilled white vinegar to sanitize bottles.
+Hot water and soap won't kill every type of bacteria.
+Once a week, you should disinfect the bottles and straws with chlorine bleach or distilled white vinegar to remove all bacteria and fungi spores.

 To use chlorine bleach, fill a clean sink or dishpan with one gallon of hot water.
 Add one tablespoon chlorine bleach.
 Add the bottles and lids to the solution and let them sit for five to 15 minutes.
 Rinse with hot water and allow to air dry.